pik-nik/pik-nik/README.md

 ## :smiley: About Me
 I am a Sydney-based Software Developer in training transitioning from being an Optometrist :nerd_face:
 Why the change?
-I am always looking for new challenges and ways to grow and I am excited by the embrace the new worlds of knowledge in the universe that is software engineering :milky_way:
+I am always looking for new challenges and ways to grow :seedling: and I am excited by the embrace the new worlds of knowledge in the universe that is software engineering :milky_way:

 I would love to hear from you if you have any openings for projects and/or opportunities.
 I will be available from early May 2023. :mailbox_with_mail: Reach out to me through LinkedIn or email :point_down: